Who is it for?

 Recognised Level 2 qualification in Mathematics and English

-For the Certificate, typically you will have a minimum of a Level 3 qualification (e.g. A-level / BTEC) in the subject(s) that you intend to teach.
+For the Certificate, you will have a minimum of a Level 3 qualification (e.g. A-level / BTEC) in the subject(s) that you intend to teach.

 An enhanced DBS check is required.